Median scoring rules now supported! *

 - Import: Select to import league data from the various sources available.

-- Update Access Level: Use this after upgrading, if desired, to the Premium Level for the App to recognize the change in Access Level.
+- Update Access Level: Use this after upgrading, if desired, to the Premium Level for the App to recognize the change in Access Level (iOS – not required).

 - Get Premium Access: This opens up a window to purchase the Premium Level annual subscription.
 Before doing so it is recommended to test the data import and basic calculations with your league(s) to make sure they are accomplished satisfactorily.

-To import data from a league, follow these steps.
-Note that some steps only apply to specific data sources (shown in parenthesis):
+To import data from a fantasy or professional league, follow these steps (note that some only apply to specific data sources):

 - Choose Sport (ESPN, Fleaflicker): Select the relevant sport for the league.